Is There A Thin Line Between Love And Hate?

 Love and hate are opposites, yet some argue that sometimes, they can be separated by just a thin line.
 And sometimes, you can switch between the two rather quickly.
 At first, this may sound contradictory.
 If you love someone, how could it turn to hate so easily?

-However, if you've ever fallen between the two, you may be deeply familiar with how it can be.
+However, if you've ever experienced the complexity of “love hate” emotions, you may be familiar with how it can be.
 People may experience this sudden, extreme shift when the person they love hurts them deeply or betrays them in some way, for example, causing the emotions to swing quickly.
 If you have such strong feelings towards someone, these feelings can swing in the opposite direction once something makes those feelings come crashing down.

 This can be because you were deeply invested in this person and your expectations for them were so high.
 If you loved someone, you may have had high expectations for them and for the bond between you two.
 Whenever they disappoint you, you likely feel more hurt and let down than you would if the person was someone you didn't love.
 It can feel like a bigger loss and betrayal since you cared about this person so much.